Speak to a local memory care advisor 24/7: (888) 595-9951

 The Fields Of Brookside Retirement Community

-For seniors who require assistance with everyday tasks, The Fields Of Brookside Retirement Community can be the best choice for memory care assisted living in Overbrook, Kansas.
-The Fields Of Brookside Retirement Community contains a total capacity of 6 memory care units.
-It includes services like controlled access community, routine check-ups for proper weight maintenance and color-coded rooms to assist with memory.
-The Fields Of Brookside Retirement Community is officially licensed in the state of Kansas with license number B070002.
+For seniors who require aid with daily living, The Fields Of Brookside Retirement Community can be the best choice for memory care assisted living in Overbrook, Kansas.
+The Fields Of Brookside Retirement Community contains a maximum capacity of 6 dementia and Alzheimer’s units.
+It includes amenities such as individualized programs and care, a homey design that facilitates friendships and dining assistance during meals.
+The Fields Of Brookside Retirement Community is licensed in the state of Kansas with license # B070002.

 Does Medicare pay for memory care costs in Osage City, Kansas?